itaipelles/RTAC_paper/README.md

 "A coefficient of correlation for continuous random variables based on area coverage"

 ## Install
+First, since minepy only support Python up to 3.10 we recommend using Python 3.10, at least until support improves.
+From within a suiting Python environment, run
 ```bash
 pip install -r requirements.txt
 ```